 3. The doctrine of Transubstantiation is based upon a theory of the conversion of the Person of the God-man into the sacred symbols of His body and blood, a theory which could not have originated without the aid of Eutychianism.
-The mystery of the union of the two natures is carried into another region where the Scripture is no longer a guide: the Incarnation, a sealed and determinate and final fact, is "extended" in a manner with which the Holy Ghost has no part.
-The Romanist doctrine has one element of consistency that is sometimes forgotten when it is compared with variations from it in other communions.
-Eutychian in its confusion, it does not yield to a Nestorian division of the Divine-human Person : it is the Divinity and the humanity of the whole Christ that is involved in the transubstantiation.
+The mystery of the union of the two natures is carried into another region where the Scripture is no longer a guide: the Incarnation, a sealed and determinate and final fact, is "extended" in a manner with which the Holy Ghost has The Romanist doctrine has one element of consistency that is sometimes forgotten when it is compared with variations from it in other communions.
+Eutychian in its confusion, it does not yield to a Nestorian division of the Divine-human Person: it is the Divinity and the humanity of the whole Christ that is involved in the transubstantia-For, though the material elements are changed only into the human elements of His person, His one Person itself requires that the transubstantiated bread should include the body, soul and Divinity of Christ.
 But at what a tremendous cost is this consistency maintained!
 It evades indeed the Capernaite objection, "How can this man give us His flesh to eat?" and it avoids the alternative, "How can God give us His flesh to eat?" but it transforms the God-man into human elements of nourishment, and gives Him to man to eat.
 Our refuge from this error, and its all-pervading effect on Christian theology, is in the truth already insisted on, that Christ becomes ours and we become His only through that Holy Spirit whom He gives us as the common bond of union, and in the reality of whose fellowship we become figuratively "members of His body, of His flesh, and of His bones."
 Joined to Christ we are one Spirit.

 The Lutheran doctrine of Consubstantiation has some vital notes of difference from the former, but also some perilous points of affinity.
 It does not escape the Eutychian confusion; since its theory of a Divine ubiquity in the sacred flesh, based upon the "communication of properties" between the two natures, borders upon such a composite of the Divine and the human as it requires incomprehensible refinements to protect from the charge.
-And its notion that Christ's life is imparted to us through the sacramental communication of His glorified corporeality (whatever that may mean), present in, and with, and under the unchanged elements, leads plainly to a Nestorian distinction between the God and the man in the Redeemer.
+And its notion that Christ's life is imparted to us through the sacramental communication of His glorified corporeity (whatever that may mean), present in, and with, and under the unchanged elements, leads plainly to a Nestorian distinction between the God and the man in the Redeemer.
 Lutheran divinity may protest against this; but in vain: plead as it may, it still makes man's spiritual life dependent on the infusion of a physical Christ who "giveth us His flesh to eat."
-Meanwhile, we hold fast our unbending principle that we receive no Christ but the whole Christ;

-precious as His body and blood are, we open our souls to nothing less than Himself, and all the mystery of His undivided Being.
+Meanwhile, we hold fast our unbending principle that we receive no Christ but the whole Christ; precious as His body and blood are, we open our souls to nothing less than Himself, and all the mystery of His undivided Being.
 And, whether at His table or elsewhere, we wait for Him only according to the laws of the Third great Revelation of God to man: we wait for the Promise of the Father, which is the Promise of Christ, which is the Holy Ghost.
 [17.]